Family Violence Prevention and Services/Grants For Battered Women's Shelters-Grants to State Domestic Violence Coalitions (93.591)

 Beneficiary Eligibility

-This program will benefit victims of domestic violence, their children and other dependents, their families, and other persons affected by such violence including friends, relatives, and the general public.
+This program will benefit youth and adult victims of family violence, domestic violence, dating violence, their children and other dependents, their families, other persons affected by such violence including friends, relatives, and the general public.
+The program will also benefit communities, including the State and business and nonprofit sectors.

 Credentials/Documentation